awinogrodzki/loform/README.md

 ## React

+  *Project requires React and ReactDOM in version 16.2.0 and up*

   Formula for React was inspired by Render Props concept.
 [Here's why to use Render Props](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce)

   Go straight to [Examples](#examples)